 Copper Millโ€™s project office at 235 Elm Street.
 The storefront, formerly occupied by Caramel Patisserie, is not otherwise marked Credit: Sydney Wise

-The statement noted that the podiums and the pedestrian areas were redesigned to feature masonry and brick, โ€œas requested by the community.โ€ MassHousing’s permit review for the project had been paused in part for considerations of whether the project fit the context of the neighborhood.
+The Copper Mill statement noted that the podiums and the pedestrian areas were redesigned to feature masonry and brick, โ€œas requested by the community.โ€ MassHousing’s permit review of the project had been paused in part for considerations of whether the project fit the context of the neighborhood.

 In the statement, Flynn said his goal was to create transit-oriented housing (the project does not include parking), including affordable units, built by union construction labor.
 He said he would strive to keep existing retail tenants in the buildings the project will replace.
 It also will have rent-free retail spaces for small business owners.